tardate/LittleArduinoProjects/README.md

-# 165 Little Arduino Projects
+# 166 Little Arduino Projects
-> Latest addition:sparkles: [Power2662Inverter](./Electronics101/Power2662Inverter) - test a negative 5V power supply using the LM2662 Switched Capacitor Voltage Converter
+> Latest addition:sparkles: [DS3231RTC/TimeDemo](./playground/DS3231RTC/TimeDemo) - prints the system time synced from the RTC to the serial output

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like